 The International Cooperative and Mutual Insurance Federation (ICMIF) is a not-for-profit trade association established in 1922.
-With its global headquarters in the United Kingdom and regional offices in Washington DC, USA; Tokyo, Japan; and Brussels, Belgium; today ICMIF represents over 290 "people-centred insurers" in over 75 countries with over USD 300 billion in premium income.
+With its global headquarters in the United Kingdom and regional offices in Washington DC, USA; Tokyo, Japan; and Brussels, Belgium; today ICMIF represents over 280 (as of October 2017) "people-centred insurers" in over 75 countries with over USD 300 billion in premium income.
 Since 2007 the mutual and cooperative model has been the fastest growing part of the global insurance market; maturing from 23.7% to 27.0% in 2015.

 ICMIF’s work in emerging markets

 The ICMIF Development Function was formally established in 1963 and since then ICMIF has facilitated the creation and development of mutual and cooperative insurers in emerging markets through technical and capital support.
 Individually ICMIF members, be they in developed or developing nations, have been working with underserved and excluded sectors of the world’s population for centuries.